 Basketball - NBA

-New York wants to end a curse that has lasted more than half a century
+New York ends with a curse that lasted more than half a century

-The Knicks seek an NBA championship title that they have not won since 1973
+The Knicks achieve an NBA championship title that they had not won since 1973

 3 min

-The return of the New York Knicks to the NBA finals transcends the world of sports.
+The New York Knicks' title in the NBA Finals transcends the world of sport.
 Spike Lee, their most famous fan, perfectly summarizes the city's reunion with a historic legacy.
-Donald Trump plans to attend some of the games the Knicks play at Madison Square Garden, an unusual event.
+Donald Trump, who was booed, attended one of the games the Knicks played at Madison Square Garden, an unusual event.
 The President of the United States is a regular at major North American sporting events.
-From American football to baseball, through tennis and motorsport.
+From American football to baseball, through tennis and motorsports.
 But basketball was a taboo territory for him.
 Trump maintains a good friendship with James Dolan, the owner of the Knicks, a franchise he has publicly supported.

 A three-decade nightmare

-The Knicks' nightmare has lasted for almost three decades, and this has fueled many conspiracy theories.
-Some fans believe that the New York arena, known as the Mecca of Basketball, is full of ghosts, of past glories that do not allow current players to succeed.
-For more than two decades, Knicks fans believed in a kind of paranormal curse caused by the management of its owner, James Dolan.
-The continuous injuries, the wrong decisions of its leaders, and the constant defeats led some fans to believe that Madison Square Garden was cursed.
+The Knicks' nightmare has lasted for almost three decades, fueling many conspiracy theories.
+Some fans believe that the New York arena, known as the Mecca of Basketball, is full of ghosts, of past glories that prevent current players from succeeding.
+For more than two decades, Knicks fans believed in a kind of paranormal curse caused by the management of their owner, James Dolan.
+Recurring injuries, wrong decisions by their leaders, and constant defeats led some fans to believe that Madison Square Garden was cursed.

-Tickets to see the Knicks in the NBA finals will be the most expensive in history, as they can only be found for $3,500 on various resale portals.
+Tickets to see the Knicks in the NBA finals have been the most expensive in history, as they could only be found for $3,500 on various resale portals.
 "It's an honor to experience this with the team I've cheered for since I was little.
 We had expectations and we knew this team was capable of achieving it.
-The only thing we had to do was work, sacrifice, and believe in each other, which is what we've done," acknowledges Towns.
+All we had to do was work, sacrifice, and believe in each other, which is what we've done," acknowledges Towns.

 stats